so-vincent/notion/README.md

 # notion
-Repository ued to create embeddable notion widgets
+Repository used to store embeddable notion widgets